bytecodealliance/wasmtime/cranelift/docs/langref.rst

 provides extending loads and truncation stores for 8, 16, and 32-bit memory accesses.

+These instructions succeed, trap, or have undefined behavior, under the same conditions as :ref:`normal loads and stores <memory>`.

 .. autoinst:: uload8
 .. autoinst:: sload8
 .. autoinst:: istore8